 (UNamur, half of the students)

 3. Bioethics.
-This course will illustrate the ethical requirements for the conduction of clinical trials in contemporary science, also giving an overview of historical pillars that brought legislations and opinions to change.
+This course will illustrate the ethical requirements for the conduction of clinical trials in contemporary science, also giving an overview of historical pillars that brought legislations and opinions to change (see details).

 5. Clinical research associate training.
 The course will provide students with the basic training required for clinical research associates.
-The course has the added value of allowing students to undertake an internship in a clinical research organization according to EU legislation, if in their will.
+The course has the added value of allowing students to undertake an internship in a clinical research organization according to EU legislation, if in their will (see details).

 8. Project management: development of biomarkers.
 Regulatory aspects linked to the development of biomarkers are addressed in depth.
-Several research projects are presented to illustrate: the upstream steps to the experimental work; the diversity of experimental approaches that can be taken on.
+Several research projects are presented to illustrate: the upstream steps to the experimental work; the diversity of experimental approaches that can be taken on (see details).

-Size, characteristics and peculiarities of the dermatological and cosmetic markets.
+Size, characteristics and peculiarities of the dermatological and cosmetic markets (2 ECTS).
 This workshop will introduce students to the pharmaceutical and cosmetic industry, the main areas of investment of companies as well as to the world of marketing.
-Dedicated lectures on marketing strategies, social communication, digital commerce and social data enrichment will be delivered alongside lectures that illustrate size and characteristics of the different markets.
-The workshop will be held during the induction week.
+Dedicated lectures on marketing strategies, social communication, digital commerce and social data enrichment will be delivered, alongside lectures that illustrate size and characteristics of the different markets.
+The workshop will be held in September, during the induction week.

 Communication and Job Seeking Skills.
 At the end of the workshop participants will be able to set up and manage a personal strategy for job searching.
 The intensive programme provides participants with the insights and skills to: (i) understand and explore recruitment tools and channels; (ii) improve their understanding of personal proposition; (iii) develop a more strategic approach to job searching and networking; (iv) plan a process to manage career step; (v) better understand and use the principles of human resources relations; (vi) practical exercises.
 Part of the time will also be reserved to the presentations by students on their Case Study.